Chan-McLaren/Chan-McLaren.github.io/content/projects/analytics-visualizations/Statistical-analysis/_index.md

 {{< /gallery >}}

 ---
-You can find a project using the methods shown in this gallery on my [Github Repo](https://github.com/Chan-McLaren/Pymaceuticals-Inc.-Capomulin-)
+You can find a project using the methods shown in this gallery in my [Github Repo](https://github.com/Chan-McLaren/Pymaceuticals-Inc.-Capomulin-)

 ---